 We gave this rope a 7/10 for durability.
 Here's how it compared to the other lines in this review.

 As a 9.9 mm rope, this line is inherently more durable than a thinner 9.5 mm, however, it doesn't have a dry treatment, which we took into account when scoring.
 We didn't notice a lot of sheath fuzz, like we did on the BlueWater Ropes Lightning Pro, but there was some dirt accumulation which will eventually damage the sheath.
 If you climb in a particularly "dirty" place, you might want to consider a dry treated rope which generally tends to keep dirt out of the sheath for longer and helps it resist abrasion, and/or wash your rope more frequently to prolong its life.

-This rope retails for $150, which is a good deal compared to some of the $250 and up ropes out there.
-This is a non-dry treated, non-bi-pattern rope, though, and other manufacturers do have similar options for the same price point.
-The Mammut Infinity Classic is the non-dry version of the Mammut Infinity that we tested, and it also retails for $150.
+This rope is a good deal compared to some of the $250 and up ropes out there.
+It's a non-dry treated, non-bi-pattern rope, though, and other manufacturers do have similar options for the same price point.
+The Mammut Infinity Classic is the non-dry version of the Mammut Infinity that we tested, and it retails for around the same price as the BD rope.
 If you're looking for a thinner rope for sport climbing, we'd go for the Infinity over this one.
-But for top roping or gym climbing, this is still a good bet.
+But for top-roping or gym climbing, this is still a good bet.

 The Black Diamond 9.9mm is a great rope and we're happy that BD finally dipped its toe in the rope manufacturing world.
 This is a solid rope for anyone looking for an inexpensive line, and it's a great choice for beginning climbers who have to buy a ton of gear at once.
 It handles well and gives a good catch whether you are lead climbing or top roping.
 It's not the lightest rope, nor the most versatile, but if you're looking for your next line for gym days or TR sessions, this is a good bet.